American Airlines cancels more than 600 flights on Sunday - KESQ

 Two days of severe winds in Dallas-Fort Worth, its largest hub, sharply reduced arrival capacity, the company said.

-The airline canceled 543 flights Saturday according to FlightAware, roughly 20% of its operation.
+The airline canceled 543 flights Saturday according to flight tracking website FlightAware.
 American reported 4,967 flights had been scheduled on Saturday.

-On Friday, FlightAware showed 738 flights, almost a quarter of American’s operations, were delayed, and 342 flights were canceled.
+On Friday, FlightAware showed 738 flights, or almost a quarter of American’s mainline operations were delayed, and 342 flights were canceled.

 As air travel plunged in early 2020, airlines offered buyouts and early retirement packages to employees in order to cut costs.
 As they try to hire, or rehire, workers, service disruptions have become more frequent.